The Warehouse: The Million Dollar Secret Most Online Stores Ignore

 Here are just a few ways to use this data to optimize your page:

-Use Traffic Data To Accurately Target Your Market
+Use Traffic Data To Accurately Target Your Market And Improve Customer Satisfaction

 One of the most important things to know about customer behavior is not just what they’re doing once they’re at your website… it’s also how they got there.
 Luckily, Google gives you accurate information on how people get to your site, whether it’s through pay per click, referrals, organic search, or direct traffic.
 By finding out where the majority of your traffic is coming from, you can focus your advertising dollars in those areas, enabling greater efficiency and return per dollar.
 You can also find out what search queries they used to find your page.

-Check The Traffic Numbers Of Webpages To Know Where Your Customers Are Looking
+Check The Traffic Numbers Of Webpages To Know Where Your Customers Are Looking In The Supply Chain

 Using Google analytics, you can keep track of how many times your pages were viewed, and where the viewers came from.
 Did they start at the home page, work their way to the “About” page, then end up on the “Contact” page?
 Or did a majority just click on a front page promotion?
 Once you can identify how visitors move throughout your site, you can put advertisements and other attractive offers in their path.
 You’ll also know which pages you should have your best content on, and which pages need work.
 That data also lets you know if you are directing your traffic in the right ways, and to the right places.
 If one section isn’t getting enough traffic, for example, you can increase the visibility of the navigation button.

-Alternatives To Google Analytics
+Alternatives To Google Analytics For Inventory Management

 In fact, you could do so many things with the data from Analytics that there are too many to list here.
 You can test site loading speed, where in the world your customers are coming from, and how many are returning customers.
 If you want even more detailed data, it exists, for a price.
 New software allows you to track how people are moving their mouse when they are on your page, or where they are looking.
 It then creates a heat map so you can see which areas get the most attention.
 You have so much information at your fingertips these days that you have an incredible advantage over both offline retailers… make sure you take advantage of it!